jpedro/jpedro.github.io/README.md

 ## Features

-Add a markdown comment in the format `<!-- comment goes here -->`  to control some properties.
+Add a markdown comment in the format `<!-- something magical happens in here -->`  to control some properties.

 Supported comments: